 - 8 Summary

-And while there is no precise number for everyone, most of us can agree that a minimum of a gigabyte or two would be nice to have.
-Ideally, the more that you can get the better.
+And while there is no precise number for everyone, we recommend a minimum of a gigabyte or two (1 to 2 GB).

 Supported Music Streaming Platforms